angelosalatino/cso-classifier/README.md

 ### v2.3.1

 Bug Fix.
 Added some exception handles.
-**Notice:** *Please note that during the uplaod of this version on Pypi (python index), we encountered some issues.
+**Notice:** *Please note that during the upload of this version on Pypi (python index), we encountered some issues.
 We can't guarantee this version will work properly.
 To this end, we created a new release: v2.3.2.
 Use this one, please.
 Apologies for any inconvenience.*

 ### v2.3
-This new release, contains a bug fix and the latest version of the CSO ontology.
+This new release contains a bug fix and the latest version of the CSO ontology.

-Bug Fix: When running in batch mode, the classifier was treating the keyword field as an array instead of string.
+Bug Fix: When running in batch mode, the classifier was treating the keyword field as an array instead of a string.
 In this way, instead of processing keywords (separated by comma), it was processing each single letters, hence inferring wrong topics.
 This now has been fixed.
 In addition, if the keyword field is actually an array, the classifier will first 'stringify' it and then process it.

 We also downloaded and packed the latest version of the CSO ontology.